steffanv/mcda4arcmap/README.md

 ## TOOLS

-- [JetBrains](https://www.jetbrains.com/) provides a Resharper licence for the development of MCDA4ArcMap resharper
+- [JetBrains](https://www.jetbrains.com/) provides a Resharper licence for the development of MCDA4ArcMap

 ## CREDITS